KianGentry/EYN-DOS/README.md

 EYN-DOS is designed to appeal to people who want a lightweight tool for interacting with their PC.
 EYN-DOS is also designed to appeal to nostalgia nerds (Such as Kian Gentry) who feel nostalgic about computers that ran Disk Operating Systems with a text-based GUI.

+Notes:
 ---

+- You don't have to be from the era where you most feel nostalgia from.
+Many people born from the year 2000 and onwards feel nostalgic about computers that are double their age!
+This note was inspired by a letter from a viewer of a YouTube channel called LGR.
+He was a 13 year old viewer that wrote his physical letter on a computer twice his age.
+We saw this letter and thought, "New generations aren't going to lose nostalgia over older technology."
+This inspired J.K Incorporated to create a Disk Operating System that is regularly updated for newer generations.

 # Let's Get Started: